Fahren mit Auto

 Blood alcohol level table

-No penalty – you are allowed to continue driving.
+Less than 0.5 parts per thousand (<0.25mg/l) | No penalty – you are allowed to continue driving.
 This does not apply to people who are subject to an alcohol ban, such as new drivers and professional drivers. |

 ---|---|

-Minor offence Did you not break any other traffic rules and have a clean record?
-If so, you can expect a fine and a warning in line with the law. |
+0.5–0.79 parts per thousand (0.25–0.39mg/l) | Minor offences Have you not broken any other traffic rules and otherwise have a clean record?
+If so, you can expect a fine and a warning according to the law. |

-Serious offence There is a risk of a large fine or a custodial sentence of up to three years.
+From 0.8 parts per thousand (>0.39mg/l) | Serious offences There is a risk of a large fine or a prison sentence of up to three years.
 Your driving licence will be revoked for at least three months. |

 Serious consequences in the event of a repeat offence

 The test is usually carried out by means of a breath test.
-In addition, evidential breath testing devices are increasingly being used.
+In addition, “evidential breath testing devices” are increasingly being used.

-How it works: you blow into the mouthpiece of the testing device for at least five seconds.
+Here’s how the test works: you blow into the mouthpiece of the testing device for at least five seconds.
 The device will then show how much alcohol is in your breath.

 Good to know: blood samples are only taken in exceptional cases – such as in the case of serious accidents or suspected drug use.
 However, the person being tested can request a blood sample themselves.
 This will cost around 400 francs.